whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2026-spring/00-getting-started/00-00-121-08-3d-modeling-and-fabrication-syllabus.md

 ### Key Dates:

-- Jan 13 – First day of classes
-- Jan 20 – MLK Day.
+- January 19 – MLK Day.
 No Classes
-- March 7 – Mid Term Grades DUE
+- March 6 – Mid Term Grades DUE
-- March 10 – 14 – Spring Break.
+- March 9 – 13 – Spring Break.
 No classes.
-- March 28 – Last day for students to withdraw from a course without a grade penalty
+- March 27 – Last day for students to withdraw from a course without a grade penalty
-- April 25 – Final Day of Classes
+- April 24 – Final Day of Classes
-- May 10 (Saturday) – Commencement
+- May 9 (Saturday) – Commencement
-- May 12 – Final Grades DUE for all students
+- May 11 – Final Grades DUE for all students

 ## Cleveland Institute of Art Required Policy Language